You are using an outdated browser. Please upgrade your browser to improve your experience.

 What is a PTA?

 PTAs help people of all ages who have medical problems or other health-related conditions that limit their ability to move and perform functional activities in their daily lives.
-Some of the care provided by a PTA may include teaching patients or clients exercises for mobility, strength and coordination, training for activities such as walking with crutches, canes or walkers, using manual therapy, physical agents and electrotherapy such as ultrasound.
+Some of the care provided by a PTA may include teaching patients or clients exercises for mobility, strength and coordination, training for activities such as walking with crutches, canes or walkers, using manual therapy, physical agents and electrotherapy.
 PTAs also observe the patient's abilities and report their observations to the physical therapist.

 Welcome to the UAA Physical Therapist Assistant Program!
 We are excited that you are interested in the program.
 The Physical Therapist Assistant (PTA) is an integral part of the health care team that implements physical therapy treatment plans under the supervision of a Physical Therapist (PT).
 We are happy to offer this program at UAA.